ph-cm/Whole-Slide-Imaging-WSI-in-Pathology/README.md

 # About this demo

 In this example, we will show how to use TIAToolbox for patch-level prediction using a range of deep learning models.
 TIAToolbox can be used to make predictions on pre-extracted image patches or on larger image tiles / whole-slide images (WSIs), where image patches are extracted on the fly.
 WSI patch-level predictions can subsequently be aggregated to obtain a segmentation map.
-In particular, we will introduce the use of our module `patch_predictor` ([details](details)).
+In particular, we will introduce the use of our module `patch_predictor`.
 A full list of the available models trained and provided in TIAToolbox for patch-level prediction is given below.

 # Importing related libraries